When selecting the right crossbow, you must ask yourself the following questions:

 Q. Am I a speed freek?

 A. Let’s face it… you know who you are.
 You can’t hide it, so don’t try.
-Here is where you have to keep one thing in mind… yes SPEED KILLS: it kills accuracy, if you are shooting the wrong arrows or broadheads.
+Here is where you have to keep one thing in mind… yes SPEED KILLS: it kills accuracy IF YOU ARE SHOOTING THE WRONG ARROWS OR BROAD HEADS!
 It also kills arrows if you are using the wrong targets.
 Speed also magnifies any minute difference between the arrows that you are shooting.
-Some arrows shoot great spots at 340 fps, but fly all over the place at 425 fps.
+Some arrows shoot great spots at 340 fps, but fly all over the place over 400 fps.
 Notice I said spots, not groups.
 Shooting groups can damage your arrows, and shooting a damaged arrow can be very dangerous, ALWAYS INSPECT YOUR ARROWS.
-So if you are going to go fast with our Scorpyd 165# model, step up and buy the right accessories.
+So if you are going to go fast with our EXTREME 135# TO 175# models, step up and buy the right accessories.